 Q. How much does law school cost?

 A. A very general estimated cost of attendance [including room, board, living expenses, in-state tuition, fees, and books] for three years at a public law school is $110,000.
 An estimate for private law schools (including the same items listed above) is more than $200,000.

 Q. What major should I choose if I want to go to law school?

 A. Your choice of a major makes little or no difference to the law schools.
-The amount of law you know is not a major concern.
-Their key concern is that you have an excellent education that emphasizes analyzing, synthesizing, advocating, counseling, writing, speaking, and negotiating.
+The amount of law you know is not a major factor.
+The law schools’ key concern is that you have an excellent education that emphasizes analytic/problem-solving skills; critical reading abilities; good writing skills; oral communication and listening abilities; general research skills; and organizational and management skills.
 A good undergraduate education should help you to develop your abilities in these skills and make you a good critical thinker.
 Another important factor to consider about your major is how you will use your degree for a successful career should you choose not to go to law school or should you be not accepted to law school.

 Traditionally, the most common undergraduate majors for pre-law students are business, English, history, and political science.
 Many students also go to law school after majoring in scientific or technical fields.
 It is important for these students to remember that they must supplement their technical education with courses in government and law.

 Q. What is a good grade point average for a pre-law student?

 A. This is a difficult question to answer.
 In general, the higher your GPA, the better your chances for admission, provided you take demanding courses.
 These courses will give you the intellectual challenges that will help prepare you for the LSAT and law school.